miohtama/opsec/audit_templates/index.rst

 *OperationsSecurity.org* is guide and assessment tool to audit the security of Internet services.
 The aim is to provide 100% transparent, open, lightweight and practical way to develop and evaluate the security of a service from a holistic perspective.
 The scope of the guide is interdisciplinary, covering the full range of business operations from the mobile phone of CEO to safe software development practices.

-The developers and system administrators can use the guide as a reference when building and auditing their organizations.
-Furthermore, with the evaluation points provided by the guide a third party can audit an organization and provide a public track record of the matter.
+The developers and system administrators can use the guide as a reference when building and :doc:`auditing their organizations <audit/index>`.
+Furthermore, with the :doc:`evaluation points <background/index>` provided by the guide a third party can audit an organization and provide a public track record of the matter.

 Audience
 ========